ProblemSolutionHow it works PricingGemsBlog ToolsFAQ Book a Call →

 That's it.
 No ask.
 No pitch.
 Just a clean, warm close.

 If the relationship was a good one, add them to a low-frequency check-in list.
 A quick message 6 months out ("Saw you launched X, looks great") keeps the relationship warm without being salesy.
-That's where referrals come from.
+That is where referrals come from.

-Here's the uncomfortable truth: most agencies don't have an offboarding process because they don't think they can afford the time to build one.
+Here is the uncomfortable truth: most agencies do not have an offboarding process because they do not think they can afford the time to build one.

 But a client offboarding is a known, repeatable event.
 Every client ends eventually.
-If you spend 8 hours building a solid offboarding template — the checklist, the document templates, the retrospective framework — you'll use it dozens of times.
+If you spend 8 hours building a solid offboarding template, the checklist, the document templates, the retrospective framework, you will use it dozens of times.
 The ROI is clear.

 What goes in your offboarding template:

-This is also exactly the kind of operational process that should live in your project management or scope tool — not in someone's head or in a folder on their laptop.
+This is also exactly the kind of operational process that should live in your project management or scope tool, not in someone's head or in a folder on their laptop.
 When a client gives notice, anyone on your team should be able to pull up the offboarding workflow and know exactly what happens next.
+The same discipline that powers a good client onboarding checklist applies in reverse at the end.

 One final thought: pay attention to how your offboardings actually feel.

-If every client exit is chaotic and emotionally draining, that's a signal — usually about onboarding clarity or expectation-setting, not just the exit process.
+If every client exit is chaotic and emotionally draining, that is a signal, usually about onboarding clarity or expectation-setting, not just the exit process.

-If clients consistently leave without leaving reviews or referrals, that's a signal too.
-Not necessarily that the work was bad, but that the relationship didn't feel warm enough to inspire advocacy.
+If clients consistently leave without leaving reviews or referrals, that is a signal too.
+Not necessarily that the work was bad, but that the relationship did not feel warm enough to inspire advocacy.

-If your team dreads the final weeks of engagements, that's worth investigating.
-What's making it hard?
+If your team dreads the final weeks of engagements, that is worth investigating.
+What is making it hard?
 Is it unclear deliverables?
 Scope creep?
-Clients who don't respond?
-The offboarding process surfaces these problems in ways that normal project management doesn't.
+Clients who do not respond?
+The offboarding process surfaces these problems in ways that normal project management does not.

-The agencies that obsess over their offboarding process are the ones that understand something most don't: the end of a relationship is when a client forms their most lasting impression of you.
+The agencies that obsess over their offboarding process are the ones that understand something most do not: the end of a relationship is when a client forms their most lasting impression of you.
 Make it count.

 ScopeStack Team